apd115/Netflix-gpt/README.md

 2.Validating User Name, Email and Password -
 - Implemented form validation using useRef() and regular expressions for username, email, and password inputs to ensure input correctness and user-friendly error handling.

+Created Redux Store for storing user info.
+Divided it into slices i.e. userSlice.